![]() |

 The amount awarded can vary each year and is dependant on the number of eligible applicants.
 The bursary will never

-exceed the cost of the individual's tuition and other mandatory fees and is currently capped at a maximum of $1,750
+exceed the cost of the individual's tuition fees and is currently capped at a maximum of $1,750

 Held in Washington State each summer for children with hemophilia and their families.
 Duration: 5 days